Agroathelia rolfsii: Taxonomy

 The species was first described in 1911 by Italian mycologist Pier Andrea Saccardo, based on a specimen collected by Peter Henry Rolfs, sent by John A. Stevenson at the US national mycological collection.
 Rolfs first considered the unnamed fungus to be the cause of tomato blight in Florida and subsequently caused diseases on multiple hosts.
 The specimens sent to Saccardo were sterile, consisting of hyphae and sclerotia.
 Saccardo placed the species in the old form genus Sclerotium, naming it Sclerotium rolfsii.
 It is, however, not a species of Sclerotium in the modern sense.

 In 1932, Mario Curzi discovered that the teleomorph (spore-bearing state) was a corticioid fungus and accordingly placed the species in the genus Corticium.
 Uncertainty on its classification when the broadly defined genus Corticium was being partitioned by taxonomists, led to placement in Pellicularia, then Botryobasidium and finally Athelia.
 Subsequently, it has been shown via phylogenetic analyses of DNA sequences, that Agroathelia rolfsii was a member of the Amylocorticiales and not the Atheliales where it was classified until recently.

 Description

-The fungus produces effused basidiocarps (fruit bodies) that are smooth and white.
+The fungus produces effused basidiocarps (fruiting bodies) that are smooth and white.
 Microscopically, they consist of ribbon-like hyphae with clamp connections.
 Basidia are club-shaped, bearing four smooth, ellipsoid basidiospores, measuring 4–7 by 3–5 μm.
 Small, brownish sclerotia (hyphal propagules) are also formed, arising from the hyphae.